Technical Manual NP5-08

 The NP5 is a controller for BLDC and stepper motors in plug-in module format (PCI-format connector strip) for integration in your own developments.

 This manual describes the integration of the NP5 in your motherboard and the functions of the controller.
 It also shows how you can address and program the controller via the communication interface.

-You can find further information about the device on the Nanotec homepage https://us.nanotec.com/
+You can find further information on the product on us.nanotec.com.

 |Manual version||Date||Changes||Firmware version||Hardware version|